 If, after discussions with the school, parents feel that they need to know more about how they can manage their child but the school is not willing to proceed, they can still undertake a private assessment.
 This will provide the parents with additional information about their child's intellectual ability and potential.
 Parents can then make an informed decision on the way forward, accepting that this may be limited by the school’s position.

 Identifying older children as having unrecognised abilities, gifts and talents is always a sad occurrence, for it represents a waste of earlier opportunities.

-If abilities are not recognised and encouraged early, there is a risk that the child will become withdrawn or will merge into the crowd or will develop a disruptive pattern of behaviour, all of which would detract attention from their ability which may go undetected for many years.
-It is often when schools undertake a formal assessment on the basis of poor behaviour the truth is revealed – the child is a high-ability, low performer!
+If abilities are not recognised and encouraged early, there is a risk that the child will become withdrawn, or will merge into the crowd, or will develop a disruptive pattern of behaviour.
+These may all result in their ability going undetected for many years.
+It is often when schools undertake a formal assessment on the basis of poor behaviour the truth is revealed – the child is a high ability low performer.

 Providing the learning for gifted children